 Malawi was the first place I felt truly in Africa.
 It is a very poor country, yet beautiful.
 Services and facilities are poor, and the tourist industry is still in it’s infancy.
 It is a cheap country, though fuel is more expensive than the South, but not as bad as Zambia.
 The main attraction in Malawi is the lake.
 The lake makes up 20% of the area of Malawi, and is one of the most important fresh water ecosystems in the world.
 Scientists come each year to study here.
 Diving is popular and I did a dive in Nkhata bay.

 Politically, the country was run by a dictator for 30 years until 1994.
 They now have a democracy with freedom of speech, but there is unrest.
 In spite of all the promises of improvements by the politicians, the people haven’t seen any of these promises come to fruition yet, except that the politicians democratically vote themselves pay rises, new cars and helicopters.
 It seems the poorer the country, the richer leaders.
-I heard the other day that Robert Mugabe of Zimbabwe is one of the worlds richest men, but that was only hearsay.

 The coffee bean was first discovered in Malawi, yet coffee is not the major crop, tobacco is.
 During the six month tobacco harvest season, they sell an incredible US$2 million dollars worth a day, supplying the bulk of the world market.
 Tobacco sells for about $1.50 a Kg, an average pack of cigarettes contains about 10grams of tobacco (before they add sodium nitrate to keep them burning, and other chemicals to ‘enhance’ them), which makes a raw material cost of 1.5 cents per pack.
 No wonder the tobacco industry is so wealthy.
 Another important export is fish, but not for eating.
 Aquarium fish are exported to all parts of the world.
 There are over 600 species in the lake, 350 of them unique, and more being discovered all the time.